-Preterm birth and its direct consequences are the leading cause of death worldwide for children under five years of age.
-There are around 15 million infants born prematurely every year and about 1 million deaths associated with prematurity.
-Globally operating organizations such as UNICEF, the Bill & Melinda Gates Foundation, Save the Children, and many more are currently tackling this problem.
+Preterm birth and its direct consequences are the leading cause of death for children under five years of age worldwide.
+Fifteen million infants are born prematurely every year, and about one million deaths are associated with prematurity.
+Societies around the globe are addressing this problem, aided by the trend toward delaying motherhood in the developed world and success in strengthening newborn care in emerging countries.

-OxyPrem is the first medical device that reliably monitors the oxygen levels of preterm infants’ brains in real time.
-Using harmless, noninvasive near-infrared light, it continuously measures local oxygenation.
-Clinicians can set a target level and receive immediate notification if values move above or below that level.
-Several simple measures can then be taken to increase or decrease the oxygenation level, for example via the incubator atmosphere or through CPAP breathing support, a commonly used method.
+Users can set a target level and receive immediate notification if values deviate from that level.
+Several simple measures can then be taken to increase or decrease oxygenation, for example via the incubator atmosphere or through CPAP breathing support, a commonly used method.

 Download OxyPrem factsheet